pereirarodrigo/pereirarodrigo/README.md

 ## Interests

-As a reinforcement learning researcher, I'm focused on (and research about) topics that are either part of, or related, to this subfield of machine learning.
+As an artificial intelligence researcher, I'm focused on many of the subfields of AI, such as machine learning and natural language processing.
+As of now, I'm mostly interested (and research about) topics that are either part of, or related, to reinforcement learning.
 The following topics are the ones I most frequently work with:

 * Exploration;
 * Imitation learning;